Theatre Royal, Hobart: 1952–1986, Expansion and fire

 The theatre enjoyed several successful decades marked with periodic structural updates.
 In the early 1980s, a A$1 million-dollar refurbishment was launched in honour of the theatre's 150-year anniversary.
 In addition to restoring much of the 1911 decorations, the backstage facilities were modernized and reconfigured to become the Backspace Theatre, a venue for cabaret and smaller local companies.
 The work was almost complete when, on 18 June 1984, a fire began backstage and spread to the main auditorium.
 In addition to structural damage to the roof, the water and smoke damage was extensive but was somewhat contained by a fire curtain that somewhat inexplicably fell across the stage.
 Most of the furniture, decoration, and technical equipment was damaged; only one painting survived.
 'Australia's grand old lady of the theatre world' was quickly launched back into reconstruction, covered by a public fundraising appeal, adequate insurance and the State Government's assurance.
 However, it would take several years for the theatre to re-open.

 1986–Current

 The theatre completed its major refurbishment and reopened in March 1986.
 It re-established itself as a centre of Hobart's social life, thanks in part to government policies encouraging national touring of popular theatre shows.
 It presents an annual program that features live theatre, contemporary music, dance and entertainment.
 Since 1994, it has offered a subscription season and has seen both the number of performances and overall attendances increase steadily.
 The theatre has incorporated modern technology with the computerisation of the lighting control system and the installation of a computerised ticketing system.

+From 2018 to 2021, the theatre was combined with The Hedberg performing arts centre, including a new studio theatre (replacing the Backspace Theatre).